Independent salary research. Not affiliated with BLS, NBRC, AARC, or any employer. Figures are estimates based on BLS OES May 2024 data.

 Salaried

-Overseeing budget, staffing, equipment procurement, and regulatory compliance for the respiratory care department.
+Overseeing budget, staffing, equipment procurement, and regulatory compliance.
 Bachelor's or master's degree typically required.

 Step 6